WorldFamousElectronics/PulseSensor_Amped_Arduino/README.md

 static boolean serialVisual = true;   // Re-set to 'true' to do ASCII Visual Pulse  : )

 ```
-That's it's!
+That's it!
 Upload and open your Arduino Serial Monitor.